-^{} All results presented in this table for the CGRP inhibitors are based on placeholder costs and, to ensure the confidentiality of the data used to generate the results, are rounded to the nearest hundred for cost per QALY gained and to the nearest ten for cost per migraine-free day gained
+^{}To ensure the confidentiality of the data used to generate the results, are rounded to the nearest \$10,000 for cost per QALY gained

 Persistence of Treatment Effect Following Discontinuation

 Results from allowing a persistent treatment effect among patients with more than a 50% reduction in migraine days are shown in Table 4.20.
 Lower cost-effectiveness ratios are found in general, although not substantially different from the base case results.